Jimi Hendrix’s 1964/65 Fender Stratocaster (Saville Theater / Sgt. Pepper Strat)

 The Saville / Sgt.
 Pepper’s Stratocaster after Jimi smashed it at Saville Theater on June 4th, 1967.
 Photo credit: Jason Camhi/Flickr

-This red Strat was mainly played just during the short European tour in May 1967.
-By the end of the tour, it developed a crack across the body, from Hendrix smashing it at a gig in Copenhagen on May 21st.
+This red Strat was primarily played during the short European tour in May 1967.
+By the end of the tour, it developed a crack across the body after Hendrix smashed it during a performance in Copenhagen on May 21st.

 I was playing in Copenhagen, and I got pulled off stage.
 Everything was going great.
 I threw my guitar back onto the stage and jumped back after it.
 When I picked it up there was a great crack down the middle.
 I just lost my temper and smashed the damn thing to pieces.